 There are numerous certifying bodies for substance use counselors which offer individuals the ability to complete educational requirements to practice in specific states.
-In addition to educational benefits, becoming a member of a certifying body can open up ample opportunity to connect with others in the field and explore specializations within substance abuse counseling.
+In addition to educational benefits, becoming a member of a certifying body can open up ample opportunity to connect with others in the field and explore specializations within substance use counseling.
 Depending on your career goals and where you wish to practice, you may consider membership through a specific certifying body over another.

 CCAPP vs CAADE vs NADAC